Should you exercise before or after you eat?

 Exercisers’ empty stomachs proved to be full of discoveries that may change when you want to feed your body for that next big workout.

-Results of a recent study published in the The Journal of Clinical Endocrinology & Metabolism showed that exercising before eating burns more calories from fat and helps people get more from their workouts.
+Results of a study published in the The Journal of Clinical Endocrinology & Metabolism showed that exercising before eating burns more calories from fat and helps people get more from their workouts.
 Skipping a pre-workout meal also leads to higher levels of proteins that reduce the risk of diabetes and heart disease.

 Your muscles use fuel during exercise – either sugar or fat.
 It can come from your most recent meal or what you’ve already stored in your body.
 People in the study who exercised on an empty stomach pulled on the resources they already had stocked up.